After a marathon coding session, we are now able to offer you a 'Trending Topics' section on both mobile and PC versions of the website.

-Then we happened to check the pricing AFTER the introductory discount, and discovered the the price for their business hosting would be more than TRIPLE that of their introductory price.
+Then we happened to check the pricing AFTER the introductory discount and discovered the price for their business hosting would be more than TRIPLE that of their introductory price.

-GODADDY are the absolute pits when it comes to hosting, but we still use them for domain parking.
+GODADDY is the absolute pits when it comes to hosting, but we still use them for domain parking.

 Again, the price for GoDaddy hosting more than doubled following their introductory price, but at least they offer a monthly option for business hosting.

 Slow speeds due to a cable running under the Atlantic Ocean (really, we got that excuse once, complete with a contact number to complain about it to the contractor), the majority of support staff have no idea what they’re on about and prefer to direct you to an ‘upsell’ to buy their SSL certificates, which are free elsewhere.

 TSO HOST though, we have had no problems with – even though they now have the GoDaddy hold music on their phones.